-The Beaumont Award**

 You will need to write an abstract of 300 words providing a summary of your research including the purpose, method, results/conclusions and the ability/potential benefit to society.

 You also need to submit a one minute video clip as an elevated pitch about your application.
 The video clip does not have to be of professional quality (a hand held device recorded video is acceptable) but the audio needs to be clear and without any interference.
 Please make the video in a quiet place free from any excessive background noise.

 Your application will also need a statement from your research supervisor.

-A celebration event will be held on Provisional Dates Monday 8th June or Tuesday 9th June 2020 5.30pm - 7.30pm for the winners of the awards.
+A celebration event will be held in June 2021 for the winners of the awards.